Ryujin Suspension Bridge 竜神大吊橋

 The changing colors

 The views from the bridge are astounding.
-It stretches over Ryujin Lake, a dragon-shaped lake created by a dam in the Kuji River.
+It stretches over Ryujin Lake, a dragon-shaped lake created by a dam in the Ryujin River.
 The walls of the bridge are also emblazoned with images of dragons.

 Each season offers different colors below, but the fall is best with its red, orange and gold hues.
 In spring and summer, the world around you is lush and green.

-The highest bungee jumping in Japan
+One of the highest bungee jumping in Japan

 Numerous events throughout the year